Marta83/music_productions_complete/README.md

 - Assign artist to existed album : In the corresponding album line click the link "Add artist" and you will redirect to a form where you can  create new artist.

 - Delete artist: Each album has it's own artist list.
 Each artist has a delete link.
-If delete link is clicked the association between album and artist is going to be remove and if the artist doesn't have mor associations the artist also will be remove.
+If delete link is clicked the association between album and artist is going to be remove and if the artist doesn't have more associations the artist also will be remove.

 ## Running the tests